yalmip/yalmip.github.io/_posts/examples/2021-05-05-integratedpwa.md

 In this example, we will combine methods for expressing [if-else statements](/modellingif) with built-in support for [integrating polynomial functions](/command/int).

-## Integrals of piecewise affine functions
+## Optimizing integrals of piecewise affine functions

 Our goal here is to optimize models involving integrals of the form \\(\int_0^x f(z)dz \\) where \\(x\\) is a decision variable and \\(f\\) is a piecewise affine function.
 Since an integral of an affine function is quadratic, this means we are going to be faced with optimization of piecewise quadratic functions.